plops/cl-cpp-generator2/example/144_geom2d/source01/python/README.md

 **Testing**

-The included `test_python.py` file validates the `contains` functionality for all permutations of supported geometric types.
+The included `test_python.py` file runs the `contains` functionality for all permutations of supported geometric types.

 **Notes**